 When you eat or drink something, your digestive system breaks down the carbohydrates, fat and protein from it, and transforms it all into energy that the body can use.
-This is the most simplistic metabolism definition.
+This is the most simple definition.

 The relationship between metabolism and body weight

 The relationship between metabolism and weight is more apparent as people grow older.
-The classic healthy metabolism definition is one that works fast and efficiently.
+The classic healthy definition works fast and efficiently.
 As you get older, your metabolism slows down, causing weight gain or slower weight loss.

-The amount of energy that your body is able to break down and use is largely determined by your metabolism.
-Most of the energy is used to ensure that all bodily systems are running smoothly, and you don’t have much control on how your body chooses to do this.
+The amount of energy that your body can break down and use is largely determined by your metabolism.
+Most of the energy is used to ensure that all bodily systems are running smoothly, and you don’t have much control over how your body chooses to do this.
 However, you can control how fast or slow your metabolism works and this is what can change your weight gain or weight loss strategy.

 What is metabolism speed and how can I speed it up?

 Your metabolic speed (also known as metabolic rate) is the speed at which your body consumes energy to power its daily activities as well as its regular growth and repair.
 If it is sluggish, it cannot convert the calories you eat into energy and so your body stores it as fat.

 Some foods are said to boost metabolism (such as green tea, etc.) but you would have to consume extremely large amounts of these foods to gain those benefits.
 The scientific evidence is scant for the efficacy of taking foods or supplements specifically to boost your metabolism.